 Tucked away in the tropical setting of South East Asia, paradisiacal Malaysia has a varied and vibrant culture for which you would be forgiven for thinking it belonged to two separate countries.
-To the west of the peninsula you will find the exciting capital city of Kuala Lampur, the sixth most visited city on Earth.
+To the west of the peninsula you will find the exciting capital city of Kuala Lumpur, the sixth most visited city on Earth.
 Here you can discover the world famous Petronas Twin towers and marvel at the stunning architecture of futuristic Asian skyscrapers.

 Journey across the South China Sea and you will find yourself in East Malaysia – a tropical paradise just bursting with adventure, situated on the island of Borneo.
 Here you will be able to venture into a Malaysia that is far less populated, enabling you to experience what many locals consider to be the ‘true’ part of the country.
 East Malaysia features an array of vast sub tropical jungles, which are home to some of the most rare and intriguing wildlife in the world.
-These jungles often lie parallel to stunning powdery white beaches that are just waiting to be explored.
+These subtropical jungles often lie parallel to stunning powdery white beaches that are just waiting to be explored.

 Malaysia is known throughout the world for its varied culture and breath-taking sights, so this is a part of the world that is suitable for every type of holiday, whether you want to spend two weeks relaxing on the beach or ten days experiencing some of Asia’s busiest cities.